-(Public Relations and Communication Management) The following rules are to be read in conjunction with the General Rules found in the DUT General Handbook for Students.
+The following rules are to be read in conjunction with the General Rules found in the DUT General Handbook for Students.
 See General Rules G21B, General Rules G7 and DUT Rule G16.
+If the number of applications exceeds the number of spaces available, the department reserves the right to apply a ranking system to select students.

-4.3.1 Entrance Requirements for the Advanced Diploma: Management Sciences (Public Relations and Communication Management) Qualification
+4.2.1 Entrance Requirements for the Advanced Diploma: Management Sciences (Public Relations and Communication Management):

-Applicants wishing to enrol for the Advanced Diploma: Management Sciences at the Durban University of Technology are required to have a Diploma in Management Sciences, specialising in one of the following areas: Business Administration; Marketing; Retail; Operations Management; Public Relations and Communication Management; Business Law, or Human Resources Management, or a cognate 360 credit NQF level 6 qualification.
+Applicants wishing to enrol for the Advanced Diploma: Management Sciences are required to have completed a Diploma in Management Sciences, specialising in one of the following areas: Business Administration; Marketing; Retail; Operations Management; Public Relations and Communication Management; Business Law, or Human Resources Management, or a cognate 360 credit NQF level 6 qualification.